Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Introduction

 This paper is organized as follows.
-Section~\ref{sec:design} describes the design of the device and the fabrication process.
-Section~\ref{sec:control} explains the details of the device control.
-Section~\ref{sec:rendering} elucidates the texture rendering methodology.
-Section~\ref{sec:experiment} details the user study to validate the proposed device and rendering approach.
-The results of the user study are presented in Section~\ref{sec:results} and further elaborated in Section~\ref{sec:discussion}.
-Finally, Section~\ref{sec:conclusion} summarizes the key findings and conclusions.
+Section~\ref{sec:device} presents the design of the soft, multimodal haptic ring, describes its fabrication process, and details the device control and mechanical characterization.
+Section~\ref{sec:rendering} explains the texture rendering methodology.
+Section~\ref{sec:experiment} outlines the user study conducted to validate the proposed device and rendering approach, and presents the corresponding results.
+Section~\ref{sec:discussion} discusses the study and gives recommendations for future research.